top of page

 Before you dive into the removal process, gather the following tools and materials:

-Having these items ready will streamline your experience and help avoid surprises.
+Having these items ready will streamline your experience in removing and repairing your radiator and help avoid surprises.

 Step-by-Step Guide to Remove a Radiator